 "Why don't you join Itachi for breakfast?"
 Mikoto suggested.

-"Thanks," Sakura said with an apologetic smile.
-"But I have to report to the Hokage as soon as possible."
+"Thank you," Sakura said with an apologetic smile.
+"But I have to report to Tsunade-sama about Itachi-san's condition as soon as possible."

-"Maybe before dinner, to check up on Itachi-san's healing progress."
+"Maybe before dinner, to check up on Itachi-san's healing progress and to bring back more of his medicine."

 "I'll prepare food for you as well, then."